All MALD degree candidates

 Specific requirements/options for each of these three divisions, as well as Quantitative Reasoning are detailed in the section that follows.

 Students who have performed equivalent graduate-level work for the courses listed below may apply for equivalence with the approval of the appropriate Fletcher instructor.
 Students who receive equivalence must still meet the requirement of pursuing one or two course credits in the division but may choose from any course in the division rather than just those listed below.

 LLM degree candidates are required to take one course credit in both the DHP and EIB divisions.

 PhD degree candidates must complete at least two course credits of your choice of two of the three divisions and at least one course credit from the remaining division.

 Division of Diplomacy, History, and Politics (DHP)

 Each MALD and MIB student is required to take two course credits from the DHP Division.
-One of those courses must be one of the following:
+One of those course credits must be one of the following courses:

 - DHP D200: Diplomacy: History, Theory, and Practice

 - DHP D210: The Art and Science of Statecraft